gkoh/furble/README.md

 previously paired device and leading to the remote menu.

 From the remote menu you may choose to disconnect, control the shutter or activate the intervalometer.

+More details are on the wiki: [Usage Guide](https://github.com/gkoh/furble/wiki/Usage-Guide))

 ### Navigation